ucldc/ingest_deploy/README.md

 <a name="removals">Removing items or collections (takedown requests)</a>
 --------------------------

-Removing collections involves deleting records from CouchDB stage and production environments, as well as Solr stage and production environments; and then updating the Elastic Beanstalk:
+Removing collections involves deleting records from CouchDB stage and production environments, as well as Solr stage and production environments; and then updating the Elastic Beanstalk.

+In addition to removing the item from Calisphere, notify DPLA to remove the item from there.

 #### <a name="removalitem">Individual items</a>